yuwzho/acme-fitness-store/azure-kubernetes-service/docs/02-create-eureka-server.md

    kubectl apply -f ../eureka-server.yaml
    ```

+   The `eureka-server.yaml` file contains the necessary Kubernetes resources to deploy the Eureka Server.
+It includes:

+   - **Service**: Exposes the Eureka Server on port 8761.
+   - **ConfigMap**: Stores configuration data for the Eureka Server can be consumed by other deployments.
+   - **Deployment**: Manages the deployment of the Eureka Server, including resource requests and limits, probes for liveness and readiness, and lifecycle hooks.

 1. **Verify the Deployment**

    Use the following command to check the status of the Eureka Server pod: